-- Provides two services for SSL connections. - Message Confidentiality: - Ensure that the message contents cannot be read in transit. - The Handshake Protocol establishes a symmetric key used to encrypt SSL payloads. - Message Integrity: - Ensure that the receiver can detect if a message is modified in transmission. - The Handshake Protocol establishes a shared secret key used to construct a MAC.
+- Provides two services for SSL connections. - Message Confidentiality: - Ensure that the message contents cannot be read in transit. - The Handshake Protocol establishes a symmetric key used to encrypt TLS payloads using symmetric encryption. - Message Integrity: - Ensure that the receiver can detect if a message is modified in transmission. - The Handshake Protocol establishes a shared secret key used to construct a MAC.